MaxRocamora/MayaShaderLibrary/docs/_build/html/_sources/ui.rst.txt

 6. Unpin category

-Use the unpin button to remove a category from the tabs, this button dont delete the category from disk, just removes it from the tabs panel.
+Use the unpin button to remove a category from the tabs, this button do not delete the category from disk, just removes it from the tabs panel.

 7. Browse category folder